hbroek/reken/README.md

 - **data-bind-***: You can create bind variables to a component's bindable arguments using the data-bind-&lt;name> attribute.
 For example: _&lt;div data-component="mycomponent" data-bind-myattr="myVar">_.
 In the component definition you will need to specify the attribute and can then use it in the component definition.  _&lt;template data-component="mycomponent" data-bind-myattr>..._  You can now refer to the attribute in the template html, if the attribute gets updated in the component, the variable that is bind to it will also automatically update.
   - When using the shorthand reference to a component one can ignore data-bind for the arguments.
 The example above would become: _&lt;mycomponent myattr="myvar">..._
 - **data-include**: Include an external HTML file into the HTML document with the data-include element.
 This allows you to import a component library or import commonly used HTML fragments like a header and/or a footer.
 The syntax is: _&lt;div data-include="mylibrary.html">_.
 It also support subfolders such as: _&lt;div data-include="includes/mylibrary.html">_.
 Included files themselves may include other HTML files.
 Note use wisely as the more includes the longer it takes for a page to render.
+- **data-ref**: With the data-ref attribute, you can specify the variable name Reken will assign the element reference of the attribute's HTMLElement.
+For example _&lt;input data-ref="inputControl"/>._ The already declared variables _inputControl_ will refer to the input control HTMLElement, so that its properties and methods can be accessed.
+Note, when applying Reken properly there should be many usecases to use this.
+Some usecases are: setting/checking focus on an element or working with 3rd-party libraries that need a reference to an HTML element.

 Look at the demos and the Reken REPL for more examples and usages.